 Once you have your list, the next step is to determine their actual power usage.
 A professional can conduct a power study or load monitoring on your facility to get precise data.
 This audit removes any assumptions and identifies the specific wattage required to keep your most important systems running smoothly, ensuring nothing gets overlooked.

-Analyze Your Utility Bills
+What Your Utility Bills Can Tell You

 Your past electricity bills are a goldmine of information.
 Pull out your statements from the last 12 to 24 months and look for your peak electricity usage.
 This number shows you the highest demand your business has ever placed on the grid.
 It’s a realistic snapshot of your power consumption at its most intense.